rackerlabs/docs-dedicated-networking/load-balancer/api-docs/getting-started/concepts.rst

 For a |F5|, monitors verify the health and availability of a node, pool, or a group of nodes in a pool.

-A health monitor, or a health check, is a configuration object that is configured to check the status of a load balancer component such as a pool member on an ongoing basis, using a set interval.
+A health monitor, or a health check, is a configuration object that specifies a check and parameter values to verify the health and status of a load balancer component like a pool.
+Checks are run continuously at a time interval specified in the monitor configuration.
 If the component does not reply correctly to the health monitor before the timeout value expires, it is identified as having degraded performance, and it is removed from the availability pool.